This post may contain affiliate links. Please read our disclosure policy.

 to make the cake:

-- To toast pecans, spread in a single layer on a baking sheet and toast in 300 degree oven for 8-10 minutes, stirring once.
+- Toast pecans: Spread 2 1/4 cups raw pecans (for the cake and garnish) in a single layer on a parchment-lined baking sheet and toast in 300°F oven for 8-10 minutes, stirring once.
 You'll know they're done when you can smell them.
 Allow pecans to cool before using.
+Chop or crush into small pieces.

-- Preheat oven to 350 degrees F. Grease and lightly flour three 9 inch cake pans.
+- Prep oven and pans: Preheat oven to 350° F. Grease and lightly flour three 9-inch cake pans.

-- Whisk the flour, baking soda, pumpkin pie spice, and salt together in the bowl of a stand mixer.
+- Dry ingredients: Whisk the flour, baking soda, pumpkin pie spice, and salt together in the bowl of a stand mixer.
 Attach the paddle attachment.

-- Spread batter evenly between the 3 prepared cake pans.
+- Bake: Spread batter evenly between the 3 prepared cake pans.
 Bake for 25-28 minutes or until a toothpick inserted in the center comes out clean.
 Rotate pans halfway through baking.
-Cool in pans on wire racks about 10 minutes.
-As soon as they are cool enough to touch with your hands, remove from pans to wire racks, and cool completely, about 1 hour.
+Cool in pans on wire racks for about 10 minutes.
+As soon as they are cool enough to touch with your hands, remove cakes from pans and transfer to wire racks.
+Allow to cool completely, about 1 hour.

 to make the frosting:

-- Using your stand mixer with the whisk attachment, beat cream cheese and butter on high speed until light and fluffy, about 5 minutes.
-Add in vanilla and mix.
-While the mixer is running on medium speed, add the confectioners sugar one cup at a time until fully incorporated.
+- Beat: Using your stand mixer with the whisk attachment, beat cream cheese and butter on high speed until light and fluffy, about 5 minutes.

 Assemble the cake:

-- Top with remaining pecan pieces and pumpkin pie spice.
+- Garnish: Top with remaining pecan pieces and pumpkin pie spice.
+Dried pineapple or banana also make a nice garnish.